This

 - Melt the butter in a saucepan and gently fry the rice and turmeric for a couple of minutes.

-- Add the water and while it’s coming to the boil, add the raisins, garlic, onion and spices.
+- Add the water and while it’s coming to the boil, add the garlic, onion, cardamom and cloves.

-- When the water has boiled, stir, cover and simmer for 35 minutes.
+- When the water has boiled, stir, cover and simmer for about 25 minutes, until all the water is absorbed.

 - Remove the cardamom and cloves before serving.